AliShadman95/Startup-Without-Borders-Plugin/README.md

 - Frontend: The shortcode that displays the events,the filter option and the widget with the form UI.

-- Backend: All the sections besides settings and analytics.
+- Backend: All the sections besides members,settings,analytics.

 <b>What needs to be done ?</b>